 One of the more interesting developments over the last year has been floating apps.
 They are essentially apps that run in a re-sizable window like a desktop operating system.
 Some OEMs have used the idea to some extent, like Samsung’s multi window feature and Sony Small Apps.
 Not all devices have access to floating apps.
 Now, the Samsung Galaxy Tab 2 can use the re-sizable web browser commonly found on the Galaxy Note 2 thanks to XDA Senior Member pidio1.

-Posted November 7, 2012 By: David Watt
+Posted November 7, 2012 at 06:00 am by David Watt

 A few weeks ago, we reported on the Samsung Galaxy Tab 2 7″ receiving an unlocked bootloader, as posted by XDA Senior Member MrHyde03.
 As a logical continuation from this, MrHyde03 has now also ported ClockworkMod Recovery to the Galaxy Tab 2 7″.
 Ported from the Verizon Samsung Galaxy S III, it has been fully tested by the dev and everything appears to work as it should.

 NOTE: This CWM was ported from VZW SGS3

 I have successfully ported CWM to our device.
 It is NOT an official release, nor is it built from source..
 I’m still working on that one.
 BUT, for now, we have this.
 This has been tested on my device.
 I’ve successfully made a backup, wip

 The current version available is . . .
 READ ON »